pmean/build-website/text/99/rsquared.md

 In brief, **R squared is the relative predictive power of a model**.
 R squared is a descriptive measure between 0 and 1. **The closer it is to one, the better your model is**.
-By \"better\" we mean a greater ability to predict.
+By "better" we mean a greater ability to predict.
 A value of R squared equal to one (which only occurs in fairy tales and textbook exercises), would imply that your quadratic regression provides perfect predictions.